pourplusquoi/resume/src/README.md

 # Timeline Generator

 Helps to generate "git-branch" like timeline from your experience.
-Sample code is in `main.cc`.
+The format of input is illustrated in `sample.experience`.

 ## Usage